stride3d/stride-docs/en/manual/scripts/best-practice.md

 - Balance settings, tweaking constants and formulas from the editor to improve iteration when testing your game
 - Mission/quest, referencing quests inside of components to unlock spots in game when they are completed, giving the ability for your designer to set those up
 - Loot tables, having a list of `UrlReference<Prefab>` with a probability of drop to easily re-use across multiple mobs
-- As an all-purpose robust 'key' type, see ## Strings as keys, testing strings for equality
+- As an all-purpose robust 'key' or 'identifier' type, see [this section](#strings-as-keys-or-identifiers)

 ### Do not mutate Assets
 To that point, make sure to only mutate assets when it makes sense to do so.
 Remember that a single asset may be referenced by hundreds of components and systems, those may not expect them to change at runtime.
-Adhering strictly to this idea also ensures that your game's state doesn't leak through them when loading a new session, game mode, or whatever else.
+Adhering strictly to this idea also ensures that your game's state does not leak through them when loading a new session, game mode, or whatever else.
 For example, let's say you have an Axe Asset which has a list of modifier, you save the game, progress for a bit then add a modifier, but end up reloading ot the previous save, the modifier will carry over to that previous game state.

 ### Scene quirk